vraj07-11/Play-LooP/readme.md

 # Play LooP

 Play LooP is a lightweight, full-stack web application designed to stream and enjoy music seamlessly.
-It acts as a bridge, fetching and streaming audio directly from YouTube with a clean interface and an optimized local caching mechanism.
+It acts as a bridge, fetching and streaming ads-free audio directly from YouTube with a clean interface and an optimized local caching mechanism.

 ## Live Demo
 Check out the live application here: [play-loop.onrender.com](https://play-loop.onrender.com)